ARRYTHEBEAST/HandsOnMachineLearningStudy/Chapter 10/notes.md

 Finally the algo perfroms a gradient descent step to tweak all the connection weights in the netweok using the error gradients it just computed.

+### Regression MLP Architecture

+Hyperparameter              Typical Value
+Hidden Layers               Depends on the problem, but 1-5 neurons per H-layer         usually 10-100 output neurons              1 per prediction dimension Hidden Activation Funciton  ReLU
+Output Activation Function  NONE, ReLU or Softplus or Sigmoid/tanh Loss Function               MSE or Huber(if outliers)

+#### Classification MLP
+For binary classification problem a single output neuron is needed using the sigmoid activation function: the output will be 0 or 1.

+For multiclass classification softmax activation function should be used so that the output layer outputs all add to 1.

+and for multilabel classificaiton sigmoid activation function should be used.

+### Implementing MLP with keras